erpcya/gRPC-POS-Client/README.md

 - Also you can see it: [gRPC-web](https://github.com/grpc/grpc-web)
 - [gRPC](https://grpc.io/docs/tutorials/basic/web.html)

-Note: You can also install `proto` by going to the repository directory and run the command:
+Note: You can also install `protoc` and `protoc-gen-grpc-web` by going to the repository directory and run the command:
 ```Shell
 sh install-protoc.sh
 ```